 Although both terms are similar, egg donation and embryo donation are two completely different assisted reproduction treatments.
-Egg donation consists of fertilisation through the donation of oocytes from an anonymous donor.
+Egg donation consists of fertilisation through the donation of eggs from an anonymous donor.

 According to data from the Spanish Fertility Society (SEF), currently, almost 1/3 of all highly complex assisted reproduction cycles performed in Spain correspond to an egg donation programme.
 The SEF affirms that “the egg donation programme is the one with the best results in terms of pregnancy and live births”.